DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/3 Methods/focus().md

 ---
 ---
 ##### shortDescription
-Sets focus to the input element representing the widget.
+Sets focus to the input element representing the UI component.

 ---
 #####See Also#####